 - (1) Audit Fees consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, the review of our quarterly condensed consolidated financial statements, and audit services that are normally provided by independent registered public accounting firms in connection with regulatory filings.
-This category also includes fees for professional services provided in connection with our public follow-on offerings, including comfort letters, consents and review of documents filed with the SEC. - (2) Audit-Related Fees for fiscal year 2021 consist of fees for the iGenomX acquisition. - (3) Audit-Related Fees for fiscal year 2022 consist of fees for the Abveris acquisition. - (4) Represent fees billed by EY for the year ended September 30, 2022. - (5) Represent fees billed by PwC for the year ended September 30, 2022.
+This category also includes fees for professional services provided in connection with our public follow-on offerings, including comfort letters, consents and review of documents filed with the SEC. - (2) Audit-Related Fees for fiscal year 2022 consist of fees for the Abveris acquisition. - (3) Represent fees billed by EY for the year ended September 30, 2022. - (4) Represent fees billed by PwC for the year ended September 30, 2022. - (5) Represent fees billed by EY for the year ended September 30, 2023. - (6) Represent fees billed by PwC for the year ended September 30, 2023.